spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/csm/success-plans/questions-techniques/index.html.md

 For example:

-> **TAM:** As we enter in to the second half of this year, would you please help me to better understand what your key focus is?
+> **CSM:** As we enter in to the second half of this year, would you please help me to better understand what your key focus is?
 >
 > **Customer:** My primary focus is setting up a HA infrastucutre.
 >
-> **TAM:** Great!
+> **CSM:** Great!
 Would you please help me for my understanding what current challenges you are looking to solve for with HA?
 >
 > **Customer:** We want to increase our uptime and scalability.
 >
-> **TAM:** That makes sense, and is a pretty common scenario for our customers.
+> **CSM:** That makes sense, and is a pretty common scenario for our customers.
 What are your primary concerns related to uptime and scalability right now?
 >
 > **Customer:** We've been adding users to our GitLab instance and have seen some performance problems during times of peak usage, with occasional outages when the system is under heavy load.
 >
-> **TAM:** Ah ok, good to know!
+> **CSM:** Ah ok, good to know!
 What impact is that performance decrease having to your business, and what improvement are you looking to achieve by implementing HA?
 >
 > **Customer:** Improving GitLab's performance and reliability will make our development teams more effective, since they can count on GitLab to work well throughout the day.
 >
-> **TAM:** That sounds like a big productivity benefit!
+> **CSM:** That sounds like a big productivity benefit!
 How does developer efficiency relate to your company's larger software development objectives?
 >
 > **Customer:** The CTO has an objective to reduce the time it takes to ship releases so we can get new features to market faster.

-By asking additional "why does this matter?" questions after the initial mention of wanting to set up GitLab with HA, the TAM in this scenario was able to get to a business outcome that comes straight from senior leadership.
-From here, the TAM can [ask about metrics](/handbook/sales/command-of-the-message/metrics/#connect-metrics-with-positive-business-outcomes), pain points, other tools in their DevOps workflow, and other discovery questions to understand success criteria for the business outcome.
+By asking additional "why does this matter?" questions after the initial mention of wanting to set up GitLab with HA, the CSM in this scenario was able to get to a business outcome that comes straight from senior leadership.
+From here, the CSM can [ask about metrics](/handbook/sales/command-of-the-message/metrics/#connect-metrics-with-positive-business-outcomes), pain points, other tools in their DevOps workflow, and other discovery questions to understand success criteria for the business outcome.

 If you'd like to see more examples of how to use the Five Whys framework and what it could look like in practice, take a look at the [Five Whys breakout session from SKO 2021](https://gitlab.edcast.com/insights/breakout-leveling).